jeffblankenburg/31-days-of-vibe-coding/outlines/week3.md

 ## Day 20 – Prompt Libraries and Reusable Patterns

 **Abstract:**
 Stop reinventing prompts.
 Start versioning them.
-We’ll build a personal library of reusable prompt templates for coding, testing, and documentation—complete with naming conventions and observability-friendly defaults.
+We’ll build a personal library of reusable prompt templates for coding, testing, and documentation, complete with naming conventions and observability-friendly defaults.

 ### Outline
 1. **The Case for Libraries** – Prompts are code; treat them that way.